The Paper Kites: 2013–2014: States

 The Paper Kites began recording their debut full-length album States in February 2013, collaborating once again with producer Wayne Connolly.
 The album was recorded at Sing Sing Studios in Melbourne, and Alberts Studios in Sydney.
-The 13-track record was cut down from over 40 un-recorded demos.

 In August 2013, the band released States and it peaked at number 17 on the ARIA Charts.
 In October, they made their first trip to America, opening for Canadian band City and Colour on a 13-date tour across the country.
 States was released in North America on 1 October 2013.

 "St Clarity" was the first single released from the record.
 The music video was directed by acclaimed Australian director Natasha Pincus, starring the French artist Sylvain Letuvée.
 The second single "Young" was released soon after.
 The video was directed by Darcy Prendergast, and featured over 4000 portrait photos taken and arranged to make up the video, which was later nominated for Australian Music Video of the Year at the J Awards of 2013.